GEMG0606/basbandhu/README.md

 *"Never miss your shuttle again."*

 A live campus bus timetable for IIT Bhubaneswar.
 Pick where you are and where you are going, and see the next bus with a countdown, plus every departure for the day.
-The schedule follows the Transport Office notice, currently valid **16 to 25 September 2026**.
+The schedule follows the Transport Office notice.

 ## Features